makeruniverse/docs/docs/workshops/workshops.md

 <br />
 #January 2025

+##Electronics: Soldering
+Our expert Tobi offers an introduction on how to solder hole & SMD components and wires.
+No prior knowledge or equipment needed.
+5th December (3:00 – 4:30 PM)

 ##CNC milling: Basics
 Nicolai teaches you how to use the new machine while building a handy desktop organizer.
 14th January (1:00 – 5:00 PM)